dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 you've made a ton of sacrifices to retain your personal definition of ethics or morality.

 Anyway, not one person has contributed more than an hour *with me* to any product idea I've had.
 For all my viable business ideas and all my quirky tech ideas too, I have not been able to identify a single person who seems to want to be a cofounder.
 Much of this is my fault, for not networking enough and spending 100% of my available time programming instead of finding a team with which i could delegate responsibility.
 But, it is strange, right?

-Again, I see some of these qualities in myself.
+Again, I see some of these facets manifested in myself and I know that other people do as well.
 Many of them, I observed and learned too late, as I've already made far too many mistakes.
 However, I believe that others can draw on the experience of your mistakes.
-And that if the experiences of these problems are shared, instead of covered up and hidden, people can greatly benefit from that.
+And that, if the experiences of these problems are shared, instead of covered up and hidden, people can greatly benefit from that.
 Even when many of those problems may be embarrassing or expose personal vulnerability.

 ### Vulnerability